CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Experimental Results

 \subsubsection{Model Optimization Comparison}

-\textbf{Full CommUNext} is evaluated using two network variants introduced in Section~\ref{sec:FullCommUNext}.
+Full CommUNext is evaluated using the network introduced in Section~\ref{sec:FullCommUNext}.
 The baseline U-Net employs only the regression loss $L_\text{SS}$ in \eqref{eq:L_full}, focusing solely on the prediction accuracy of SS maps.
-The extended \textbf{Seg} architecture, by contrast, incorporates the NLoS mask $\mathbf{M}_\text{NLoS}$ as an additional input channel and activates the segmentation branch.
+The extended Full CommUNext architecture, by contrast, incorporates the NLoS mask $\mathbf{M}_\text{NLoS}$ as an additional input channel and activates the segmentation branch.
 In this configuration, $L_\text{Seg}$ is included with a weighting factor of $\lambda_\text{Seg}=0.3$, resulting in a multi-task objective that jointly optimizes SS reconstruction and NLoS mask prediction.

-Five experimental settings are designed to evaluate the effectiveness of the Seg architecture and to test the core hypothesis of \textbf{Full CommUNext}: whether reliable high-frequency predictions can still be achieved when some directional inputs are missing, guided by low-frequency features. \begin{enumerate} \item[i.] \textbf{8 Dir:} All eight 7\,GHz sparse SS maps are used. \item[ii.] \textbf{8 Dir (Seg):} Same as 8 Dir, but with the Seg branch enabled.
+{ Six experimental settings are designed to evaluate the effectiveness of the Full CommUNext framework and to examine its core hypothesis, namely whether reliable high-frequency SS prediction can still be achieved when a subset of directional inputs is unavailable by leveraging low-frequency information as guidance. \begin{enumerate} \item[i.] \textbf{Kriging:} The Kriging algorithm~\cite{Koya2017Kriging} is adopted as a classical interpolation-based baseline.

+\item[ii.] \textbf{8 Dir U-Net:} All eight 7\,GHz sparse SS maps are provided as inputs to a vanilla U-Net without the segmentation branch.